-Alongside investing in public education in science and technology, establishing research institutions, innovation hubs, and Blockchain focused incubators and networks can accelerate the rate of adoption of Blockchain applications and innovation to overcome the technology's current challenges.
-For example, in Turkey, the Blockchain and Research Network (BAG) platform has been established to facilitate R&D activities on blockchain technology.
-The BAG platform aims at increasing national knowhow rapidly by enabling researchers to work in various fields of blockchain to develop fruitful projects together by combining their efforts and using resource more effectively.
+Alongside investing in public education in science and technology, establishing research institutions, innovation hubs and blockchain focused incubators and networks can accelerate the rate of adoption of blockchain applications and innovation to overcome the technology's current challenges.
+For example, in Turkey, the Blockchain and Research Network (BAG) platform has been established to facilitate research and development activities on blockchain technology.
+The BAG platform aims at increasing national know-how rapidly by enabling researchers to work in various fields of blockchain to develop fruitful projects together by combining their efforts and using resource more effectively.